-- A step towards addressing this confusion was taken by Carroll after putting forward a comprehensive explanation of CSR. - Carroll (1979) developed a four-part corporate social performance model that accommodates Friedman's (1970) view of the responsibilities of the firm.
+- A step towards addressing this confusion was taken by Carroll after putting forward a comprehensive explanation of CSR. - a four-part corporate social performance model that accommodates Friedman's (1970) view of the responsibilities of the firm.
 The component parts are focused on the capitalistic and societal expectations.